ThinkR-open/gitlabr/CONTRIBUTING.md

 - give it a CI file that writes to a "test.txt" file (see e.g. https://test-gitlab.points-of-interest.cc/testuser/testor/blob/master/.gitlab-ci.yml)
 - create an issue #1 with a comment
 - comment on a commit and note its SHA1 in the environment.yml as variable named 'COMMENTED_COMMIT'
+- do not create more than 100 users

 ### API version